enzomanuelmangano/react-native-skia-gesture/README.md

 ### `useGestureHandler`

-It's an hook from which _onStart_, _onActive_, _onEnd_ interactions can be managed.
+It's a hook from which _onStart_, _onActive_, _onEnd_ interactions can be managed.
 The hook provides as the second parameter of each callback a context that can be optionally used (strongly inspired by the [useAnimatedGestureHandler](https://docs.swmansion.com/react-native-reanimated/docs/2.3.x/api/hooks/useAnimatedGestureHandler/) hook).

 ---